 Please refer to the lending guidelines listed above.

 What should I know about the Part 9 debt agreement?

 Individuals often enter into a debt agreement as an alternative to going bankrupt.
-This type of agreement makes it possible for people to overcome financial hardship that is causing them to default on loan repayments or fixed expenses.
-A Part 9 Debt Agreement is regulated by the Insolvency & Trustee Service of Australia (ITSA) which is part of the federal government.
-Your name will be listed on the National Personal Insolvency Index (NPII) and will not ever be removed.
+This type of agreement makes it possible for people to overcome financial hardship that’s caused a default on loan repayments or fixed expenses.

-Although the prime lenders are strict on lending money to borrowers who have been in a part 9 debt agreement, there are specialist lenders who can consider your application if you are borrowing no more than 80% of the property value.
+Although the prime lenders are strict on lending money to borrowers who have been in a Part 9 Debt Agreement, there are specialist lenders who can consider your application if you’re borrowing no more than 80% of the property value.